veillette/physics-book/contents/preface.md

 ##### Glossary

-At the end of every module or chapter is a Glossary containing definitions of all of the key terms in the module or chapter.
+At the end of every module or chapter is a Glossary containing definitions of the key terms in the module or chapter.

 ##### End-of-Module Problems